Skip to content

 target

-Vite does not transpile TypeScript with the configured target value by default, following the same behaviour as esbuild.
+Vite ignores the target value in the tsconfig.json, following the same behavior as esbuild.

-The esbuild.target option can be used instead, which defaults to esnext for minimal transpilation.
-In builds, the build.target option takes higher priority and can also be set if needed.
+To specify the target in dev, the esbuild.target option can be used, which defaults to esnext for minimal transpilation.
+In builds, the build.target option takes higher priority over esbuild.target and can also be set if needed.

 useDefineForClassFields